Interpreting the Weight Space of Customized Diffusion Models: Method

 \subsection{Inversion into \textit{w2w} Space}

 Traditionally, inversion of a generative model involves finding an input such as a latent code that best reconstructs a given image~\cite{ganinversionsurvey, mokady2023null}.
 This corresponds to finding a projection of the input onto the learned data manifold~\cite{zhu2016generative}.
-With \textit{w2w} space, we model a manifold of data which happens to be model weights rather than images.
+With \textit{w2w} space, we model a manifold of model weights rather than images.
 Inspired by latent optimization methods~\cite{abdal2019image2stylegan, zhu2016generative}, we propose a gradient-based method of inverting a single identity from an image into our discovered space.

 Given a single image $\mathbf{x}$, we follow a constrained denoising objective:

 Specifically, we constrain the model weights to lie in \textit{w2w} space by optimizing a set of basis coefficients $\{\beta_1, ..., \beta_m\}$ rather than the original parameters.
 Unlike Dreambooth, we do not employ a prior preservation loss, since the optimized model lies in the subspace defined by our dataset of weights, and inherits their priors.